DrKelgo485/WebDev/README.md

 Permissions Required
 ---------------------
-* Read URL of the opened page - This is required to give optional new tab replacement feature because Web Maker shows itself only when chrome://newtab is opened
+* Read URL of the opened page - This is required to give optional new tab replacement feature because WebDev shows itself only when chrome://newtab is opened

 Disclaimer
 ----------